 Yes, USF can keep your name confidential, and you will still be eligible for any allowable deductions on your income tax.

 How does USF recognize donors?

-Donors at USF are honored at many different gift levels, including membership in the Diamond Circle, the President’s Ambassadors, the Parent Leadership Council, donor recognition walls in campus buildings, and listing in Impact the biannual donor newsletter.
-Please click here for more information (link to recognition page)
+Donors at USF are honored at many different gift levels, including membership in the President’s Ambassadors, the Parent Leadership Council, the Lo Schiavo Legacy Society, and donor recognition walls in campus buildings.

 Who can I call or contact if I need help making a gift?